Effects of the nuclear equation of state on the r-mode instability and evolution of neutron stars: The nuclear model

 The electrons are considered as a non-interacting relativistic Fermi gas and their contribution to the total energy density $\epsilon_{e}(n,x)$ and pressure $P_e(n,x)$ reads

 Now the total energy density $\epsilon_{tot}$ and pressure $P_{tot}$ of charge neutral and chemically equilibrium nuclear matter is

-From Eqs.~(\ref{tot-e}) and (\ref{tot-pr}) we construct the equation of state in the form $\epsilon=\epsilon(P)$.
+From Eqs.~(\ref{tot-e}) and (\ref{tot-pr}) I construct the equation of state in the form $\epsilon=\epsilon(P)$.
 When the electrons energy is large enough (i.e. greater than the muon mass), it is energetically favorable for the electrons to convert to muons

-However, in the present work we will not include the muon case to the total equation of state since the muon contribution does not alter significantly the gross properties of the neutron stars.
+However, in the present work I will not include the muon case to the total equation of state since the muon contribution does not alter significantly the gross properties of the neutron stars.